 The Kochi-Muziris is held biennially, meaning every two years.
 The exhibition usually lasts for a period of 4 months.
 December 2018 to March 2019 is when the last event happened.
 The Indian visual artist Anita Dube curated the event.
 Everytime the event is held, it usually revolves around a certain interesting theme.
 ‘Possibilities For A Non-Alienated Life’ was the fourth edition’s theme.
 It was a grand success with the collaboration of 138 artists from 32 countries!

-For the fifth edition, the theme is set to be – ‘In Our Veins Flow Ink And Fire’.
-This event was all set to happen in December 2021 but is yet again being postponed due to the Covid crisis.
-The next dates are from 12th December 2022 to 10th April 2023.
-However, the good news is that certain workshop-oriented programs of the Biennale are on as per schedule.
-The first list of 25 artists collaborating for the event is already out too.
+For the fifth edition, the theme is – ‘In Our Veins Flow Ink And Fire’.
+This event was all set to happen in December 2021 but was postponed due to the Covid crisis.
+Currently, the event has been running from 12th December 2022 and will continue till 10th April 2023.

 What You Should Know About The Fifth Edition of Kochi-Muziris Biennale?

-The upcoming edition of the most awaited art exhibition in India is going to be curated by Shubigi Rao.
+This edition of the most awaited art exhibition in India is being curated by Shubigi Rao.
 She is the first non-Indian curator for the event and is a Singapore-based artist.
 Her layered art installations is what she is best known for.
 In an interview with STIRworld, she reveals a little about this edition’s theme.
 To quote her, ‘This edition of the Kochi-Muziris Biennale embodies the joy of experiencing practices of divergent sensibilities, under conditions both joyful and grim’.

 You must note that the Biennale takes place in a range of heritage properties dotted across the city of Kochi.
 These old heritage buildings are revived with art installations.
 Aspinwall House, David Hall, Pepper House, Kashi Art Café, Durbar Hall and Cabral Yard are the names of some of the properties that are select venues for the Kochi-Muziris Biennale.